Kostydenis/templates/README.md

 ## Usage
 1. Download ZIP or clone it to your computer
-2. Fill your information in info.tex.
-Like name, group, teacher, etc
+2. Rename needed title and info files.
+Fill your information in info.tex.
+Like name, group, teacher, etc.
 3. Make report
 4. Build with your favorite LaTeX-compiler
 5. If table of content or bibliography didn't update compile one more time (it's not a bug it's a LaTeX feature)